-Caroline Robinson has ten years experience in the field of human trafficking, including conducting research, leading policy development and designing policy engagement and advocacy strategies globally.
+Caroline Robinson has over ten years experience in the field of human trafficking, including conducting research, leading policy development and designing policy engagement and advocacy strategies globally.
 Prior to working at FLEX Caroline worked at the Global Alliance against Traffic in Women facilitating the engagement of grassroots organisations in international advocacy on trafficking.
-Caroline has also worked as senior political adviser in the UK parliament and for the United Nations, coordinating efforts to engage women in the political process in Afghanistan.
+Caroline has also worked as senior political adviser in the UK parliament and for the United Nations in Afghanistan.
 Caroline is a founder and Editorial Board Member of the Anti-Trafficking Review journal and sits on the board of the Ethical Trading Initiative.

 Bridie France is Project Officer at Focus on Labour Exploitation (FLEX).
 Bridie provides the secretariat for FLEX’s Labour Exploitation Advisory Group, coordinates FLEX research on labour abuses and labour exploitation and leads on FLEX’s communication output.
 Prior to working at FLEX Bridie worked as a Project Coordinator at a major publishers and has previously volunteered with various organisations supporting women's rights and LGBT rights.